novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-79.md

 Next, he read the news from Yahoo.

-The article mentioned that Son Joong-ui went to Korea to meet with Lee Hyun-woo and reached an agreement.
+The article mentioned that Son Jung-yi went to Korea to meet with Lee Hyun-woo and reached an agreement.

 However, the article focused more on the confirmation of the investment rather than specific details.

-Son Joong-ui maintained some confidentiality while promoting Jungle, Yahoo, and Software Bank.
+Son Jung-yi maintained some confidentiality while promoting Jungle, Yahoo, and Software Bank.

 Since the article was published in the U.S., it wouldn't be different in Japan.